Trump is pushing short-term health insurance. How does it work?

 Short-term health insurance is meant to provide temporary coverage for people transitioning between traditional health policies, perhaps because they're changing jobs.
 Short-term plans are usually accepted at more doctors' offices and hospitals compared with traditional insurance plans, which are often limited to narrow networks.
 And they are usually cheaper.

 But there is a reason the price is low.
 Unlike plans on the federal marketplace, short-term insurance doesn't have to cover "essential health benefits" like pregnancy care, mental health treatment or pre-existing conditions.
 So while you may pay less for a short-term health plan, you're also likely getting less coverage.
 You should know if this is the case: The new rule requires application materials and contracts for short-term plans to notify buyers that the plans don't meet the same requirements as traditional health insurance.
 (Agile can help you compare short-term health insurance plans across companies here.)

 Short-term health insurance covered 86,618 people in 2018, according to the National Association of Insurance Commissioners.
 The Trump administration projects another 100,000 to 200,000 will buy short-term plans in 2019 because of its new rule.
 That's 100,000 to 200,000 fewer people in the individual marketplace.

 Because these short-term plans don't cover people with pre-existing conditions, they will likely draw healthier people away from the individual marketplaces.
 As a result, "Obamacare" insurers will have to cover a sicker population of people.
 They will likely raise premiums and limit options in response.

 About 8.5 million people signed up for a 2019 health insurance plan through HealthCare.gov.
 The expansion of short-term plans is one of a series of moves aimed at dismantling Obamacare.
-The administration cut the advertising budget and the signup period for the marketplace while ending payments to insurers who give low-income Americans discounts for health insurance payments last year.
+The administration cut the advertising budget and the signup period for the marketplace while ending payments to insurers who give low-income Americans discounts for health insurance payments in 2017.
 Trump is also expanding access to association health plans.
 A proposed rule would allow businesses to buy health insurance that, like short-term plans, would not be subject to Obamacare minimum coverage standards.